 If you aren’t able to say.
 And you don’t really know.
 Do you think you’ll be able to tell others effectively?
 Do you think you’ll be able to communicate how you can add value, help make their lives better or give them what they’re looking for?
 And will you be able to build relationships with people who consume what you offer and ultimately therefore deliver business success?

-Your purpose is determined by what you offer and the enjoyment / education / assistance / quality / pleasure / satisfaction people derive from interacting with your brand.
-Identify what this id and you’ll be able to understand where you fit in, not just in your competitive market but in the lives of people.
+Your brand purpose is determined by what you offer and the enjoyment / education / assistance / quality / pleasure / satisfaction people derive from interacting with your brand.
+Identify what this is and you’ll be able to understand where you fit in, not just in your competitive market but in the lives of people.
 And then you’ll be able to build your marketing strategy and communications plan.

 Know who you are, know how you need to bring that to life, and your marketing strategy and communications plan will have a chance of succeeding.
 You’ll have a set of ‘pillars’ to refer back to and make sure everything you do is right for your brand.
 If you don’t know who you are you could be wasting big chunks of your marketing budget (a budget you probably fought hard to justify) – failing to make connections, failing to resonate with real people.
 Why?
-Because your purpose, your tone of voice and your message won’t add up.
+Because your brand purpose, your tone of voice and your message won’t add up.
 They’ll lack consistency and as a result they’ll lack authenticity.

 People need to believe you can deliver on what you’re saying.
 People need to believe how you act in the channels you use is a true reflection of what you are and what you offer them.